tranbamanh229289/MyProject/README.md

 (cd "Paste the copied address " python "namecode.py")

-3.Data : Dataset Iris Flower for 4 algorithms .
+3.Data : Dataset Iris Flower for 4 feautures .I do not use the "Pearson" correlation coefficient because the data has been cleaned.
+I will get all 4 features .I use 100 data points to train .50 data points to test and evaluate.

 4.Problem requirements: From the Iris flower dataset, build classification models using the KNN algorithm, Decision trees algorithm, Naive bayes algorithm ,SVM algorithm